-The School has an SEND register which divides children into three stages of need.
-The monitoring stage includes pupils who are causing concern but where a SEN has not been fully identified yet, children who have had SEN in the past but are still being monitored to ensure progress is maintained and pupils who have a disability, medical or sensory needs which do not affect their learning but require additional staff training and welfare support.
+The School has an SEND register which divides children into two stages of need.
 SEN support (SENS) involves the majority of children with SEN who receive support that is different from or additional to quality first teaching in the classroom.
-The third stage is for pupils with complex, lifelong difficulties who require a high level of individual support throughout their education.
+The second stage is for pupils with complex, lifelong difficulties who require a high level of individual support throughout their education.
 These pupils have an Education, Health and Care Plan (EHCP).
-Only 2% of pupils nationally will have an EHCP.
+Only about 4% of pupils nationally will have an EHCP.